kgrid-objects/kgrid-objects.github.io/README.md

 predictive models and risk score interpretations
 * [Opioid Collection](https://github.com/kgrid-objects/mopen-opioid-collection) - This is a collection
 of KOs for KGrid that can be used to identify and report on certain features of opioid prescribing
-* [CPIC Objects](https://github.com/kgrid-objects/cpic-objects) - This is a collection
+* [CPIC Objects](https://github.com/kgrid-objects/cpic-objects) - This is a collection of KGrid Knowledge objects that focus on dosing guidelines as provided by the CPIC pharmacogenomic guidelines.
-of KOs for KGrid that can be used to identify and report on certain features of opioid prescribing